grnet/snf-image/docs/usage.rst

 ++++++++++++++++++++++++++++++++++

-Those two formats are dumps (raw copies using dd) of partitions hosting Linux systems on ext{2,3,4} and Windows systems on ntfs filesystems respectively.
+Those two formats are dumps (raw copies using dd) of partitions hosting Linux systems on ext{2,3,4} and Windows systems on ntfs file systems respectively.
 Partitions hosting a Windows or Linux system that are suitable for dumping should have the following properties:

- * Be the first partition in the filesystem
+ * Be the first partition in the file system
  * The OS they host should not depend on any other partitions
  * Start at sector 2048
- * Have a bootloader installed in the boot sector of the partition (not MBR)
+ * Have a boot loader installed in the boot sector of the partition (not MBR)
  * Have the root device in */etc/fstab* specified in a persistent way, using UUID or LABEL (for extdump only)

 Known Issues
 ------------

- * For linux systems, having grub installed in the partition is fragile and things can go wrong when resizing the partitions, especially when shrinking.
+ * For Linux systems, having grub installed in the partition is fragile and things can go wrong when resizing the partitions, especially when shrinking.
  * More complicated partition schemes are not supported.